matthew-brett/pydagogue/develop_windows.rst

 * Install editor.
 I use vim_.
 With a 64 bit python (below), I needed a `64 bit vim`_
 * Install python_ - the current version.
 I need this for the scripts installing the personal configuration below.
-For convenience in running other things, command line you could do something like::
+For the convenience of using python at the command line you could do something like::

     \$my_path = [Environment]::GetEnvironmentVariable("PATH","User")